Your gift will be a part of supporting survivors in their stories — from beginning to end.

 All clients will be survivors of sexual exploitation or sex trafficking.
 Much overlap between the two groups exists, and age and circumstance play a role in determining the differences.
 All individuals in the commercial sex industry who are minors are victims of human trafficking.
 Thus, some clients in our program will be women who by legal definition are not currently trafficking victims, but who began work in the sex industry as a minor (and thus, by legal definition, were trafficking victims then).
 Because of the nuance that exists, we’ve determined to welcome any woman, over the age of 18, who has suffered from sexual exploitation or sex trafficking, typically within the commercial sex industry in Thailand.

 How can I help?

-You can become a monthly supporter of our Search + Rescue Program, which includes the work of our national social workers in Southeast Asia, or you can make a one-time donation to support the work of The Exodus Road.
+You can become a monthly supporter of our Search + Rescue Program, which includes the work of our national social workers in Thailand, or you can make a one-time donation to support the work of The Exodus Road.